vegaprotocol/documentation/docs/concepts/accounts.md

 This account type temporarily holds assets to be distributed based on the outcomes of trades and market movements.

 Each market has a mark-to-market settlement account.
 Cashflows from mark-to-market settlement are collected into that account and distributed from it every time there is a mark-to-market calculation.
 After each mark-to-market settlement, the account balance is back to zero.

+Note that this happens instantaneously, so you will likely never observe a current balance in an account of this type.
+However, you may see transfers to and from this account and historic balances if you examine historic data.
+This can help you to understand how funds have moved between parties with active positions on a market.

 :::info Read more
 [Mark-to-market settlement](./trading-framework/trade-lifecycle#mark-to-market-settlement)